Angela Ndambuki: Career

 In 1998, Angela Ndambuki met Debbie Asila for the first time.
 The following year, she met Angela Mwandanda.
 They all had a passion to perform.
 The three became friends and started performing plays together, including at the French Cultural Centre and at the British Council in Nairobi, Kenya's capital city.

 After passing the bar examinations, she and others founded the Performers Rights Society of Kenya (PRISK).
 In an interview with The Standard (Kenya) newspaper in October 2015, Angela says that she worked for two years without a salary while cobbling the society together.
 She rose to the position of General Manager by January 2009, serving in that capacity until October 2012.
 In November 2012, she was promoted to the position of CEO at PRISK, working in that capacity until September 2017.

 Family

-Angela Ndambuki is married to Roy, and together are the parents of two daughters.
+Angela Ndambuki is married to Roy Mutungi, and together are the parents of two daughters.
 The older daughter was born circa 2007 and the younger one was born circa 2013.